 On February 6, 2018, SEC Chairman Jay Clayton and CFTC Chairman Christopher Giancarlo provided testimony on virtual currencies to the U.S. Senate Committee on Banking, Housing, and Urban Affairs.
-Their written statements and testimony can be found here.
 Below we provide a summary of the written statements and testimony and analysis for participants in the virtual currency and blockchain spaces.

 New Possibilities, New Risks

 Takeaway: Both the SEC and CFTC recognize the potential use and value of virtual currency and blockchain technology, but both remain wary of the risks, particularly for investors.